peachpiecompiler/peachpie-docs/docs/net/type-system.md

 ## System.Collections.IList

-PHP allows accessing of an `array` and objects implementing `ArrayAccess` with square brackets `[]` as shown in the example below:
+PHP allows the accessing of an `array` and objects implementing `ArrayAccess` with square brackets `[]` as shown in the example below:

 ```php
 <?php
 echo $list[10];
 ```

-PeachPie provides the feature for `System.Collections.IList` which allows consuming .NET arrays, `List`s and other classes in PHP.
+PeachPie provides the feature for `System.Collections.IList`, which allows consuming .NET arrays, `List`s and other classes in PHP.